OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Applies to: structure and union members, sequence and array elements

-The trim try construct annotation will, if possible, shorten a received value to one fitting the receiver’s bound.
+The trim try construct annotation will, if possible, shorten a received value to one fitting the receiver's bound.
 As such, trim only makes logical sense on bounded strings and bounded sequences.

 .. _xtypes--try-construct-discard: